ggljzr/i3config/README.md

 newtab for firefox uses zrssfeed (http://www.zazar.net/developers/jquery/zrssfeed/) to fetch news and is based on https://github.com/pyonium/dotfiles/blob/master/.firefox/newtab.html

+So apparently openweathermap api now requires key to access it, so you need to register on www.openweathermap.org to get free api key.

 TODO: make newtab.css files for different themes to match colors, update themeScripts.sh to change these .css files, update Startify color config in vim color scheme for other themes, add pango markup support for weather widget to all themes, add colorschemes for vimperator